awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

 * If a Construct is creating a role, provide a props to get the role as a parameter.
 Some AWS customers create roles within a specific process outside of any infrastructure as code.

-* Tag resources created with, you can use an aspect:
+* Tag resources created with the following tags:
     * adsf: version
     * adsf-layer: layer
     * adsf-construct: construct